 Section 6(d) differs from the Model Sentencing and Corrections Act by allowing law enforcement employers to bar persons based on conviction, rather than on a case by case analysis.
-Arizona, Colorado, Florida, Hawaii, Louisiana, [MN?], New Mexico and New York specifically exclude law enforcement from the coverage of their statutes, and undoubtedly many others, not mentioning it specifically, do so in practice.73 Another collateral sanction which will might well be part of state law in the future is limitation of the ability of sex offenders to work in schools, hospitals and with the elderly.74 That agencies are allowed to discriminate because exempted from the general rules does not mean they do; it is clear that some jurisdictions allow persons with criminal records to be, for example, law enforcement officers, even though they may not be required to let them compete for those jobs.
+Arizona, Colorado, Florida, Hawaii, Louisiana, [MN?], New Mexico and New York specifically exclude law enforcement from the coverage of their statutes, and undoubtedly many others, not mentioning it specifically, do so in practice.73 Another collateral sanction which will might well be part of state law in the future is limitation of the ability of sex offenders to work in schools, hospitals and with the elderly.74 That agencies are allowed to discriminate because exempted from the general rules does not mean they do; it is clear that some jurisdictions allow persons with criminal records to be, for example, law enforcement officers, even though they

 70 ARK.
-CODE ANN. § 17-1-103(a) ("(1) It is the policy of the State of Arkansas to encourage and contribute to the rehabilitation of criminal offenders and to assist them in the assumption of the responsibilities of citizenship.
+Code Ann. § 17-1-103(a) ("(1) It is the policy of the State of Arkansas to encourage and contribute to the rehabilitation of criminal offenders and to assist them in the assumption of the responsibilities of citizenship.
 (2) The public is best protected when offenders are given the opportunity to secure employment or to engage in a meaningful trade, occupation, or profession."); Colo.
 Rev. Stat.
 Ann. § 24-5-101(2); Ct.
-GEN. STAT.
-ANN. § 46a-79; 730 ILL.
-COMP.
-STAT.
-5/5-5-5(h) (recognizing "the public policy of this State, as expressed in Article 5.5 of this Chapter, to encourage the licensure and employment of persons previously convicted of one or more criminal offenses"); MINN.
-STAT.
-ANN § 364.01; MONT.
-CODE ANN. § 37-1-201; N.J.
-STAT.
-ANN.
-2A:168A-1; N.M.
-STAT.
-ANN. § 28-2-2; N.Y.
-CORRECTIONS L. § 753 (factor in evaluating decision); REV. CODE WASH.
-ANN. § 9.96A.010; WISC.
-STAT.
-ANN. § 111.31.
+Gen. Stat.
+Ann. § 46a-79; 730 Ill.
+Comp.
+Stat.
+5/5-5-5(h) (recognizing "the public policy of this State, as expressed in Article 5.5 of this Chapter, to encourage the licensure and employment of persons previously convicted of one or more criminal offenses"); Minn.
+Stat.
+Ann § 364.01; Mont.
+Code Ann. § 37-1-201; N.J.
+Stat.
+Ann.
+2A:168A-1; N. M. Stat.
+Ann. § 28-2-2; N.Y.
+Corrections L. § 753 (factor in evaluating decision); Rev. Code Wash.
+Ann. § 9.96A.010; Wisc.
+Stat.
+Ann. § 111.31.